nithingeorge3/Pokemon/README.md

 3. PokemonDomain: Provides bridge between PokemonNetworking and PokemonDataStore.
 It avoiding teh circular dependency.

 ## Contribution Guidelines
-We ne to follow a streamlined Git workflow to maintain code quality:
+We need to follow a streamlined Git workflow to maintain code quality:

 ### Branching Strategy
 - `master`: **Release-ready code only** (protected branch).